caroleolivier/caroleolivier.github.io/_posts/2017-10-30-user-secrets.md

 ##### Add the User Secret to the Configuration at run time

-Ultimately, when my application will be deployed, the sensitive data will be injected via the configuration at start time.
+Ultimately, when my application is deployed, the sensitive data will be injected via the configuration at start time.
 So what I want is to be able to add the User Secrets to the configuration at start time but only in development mode.
 The way (or at least one way) to do it to add the user secret to the C# Configuration object when it is built:
 ```
 public class Startup
 {